[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 Some Descendants of Kerchner clan of Freudenberg, Baden, Germany.

-I also have found via the internet a group of Kerchners which spell the surname
+I also have subsequently found via the internet a group of Kerchners in Germany

-our Kerchner clan is not related to the Kerchner clan of Spesbach, Rheinland-Palatinate,
+is not related to the Kerchner clan of Spesbach, Rheinland-Palatinate, Germany.
+It

 Another possiblity was brought to my attention by another Kerchner researcher

-Rheinland-Palatinate (Rheinland-Pfalz), Germany.
-With the help of some individuals in
+Deesen, in Westerwald, Rheinland-Palatinate (Rheinland-Pfalz), Germany.
+With the help of

-Westerwald, Germany, who I found via the Internet, I pursued this "in Dessen" lead.
+some individuals in Westerwald, Germany, who I found via the Internet, I pursued this

 meaning "in this case".
 According to these correspondents, one of whom was an expert